edgarpf/aws-cda-tips/README.md

 - For read capacity, the rule is to divide the item size by 4KB.

+- A DynamoDB table can contain 5 local secondary indexes on a table.

+- DynamoDB uses optimistic concurrency control.

 - Humans can not perform a decision task.

 - 256 is the maximum number of tables per region.

+- The cumulative number of tables and indexes in the CREATING, DELETING or UPDATING state cannot exceed 10.

 - One DynamoDB read capacity unit represents one strongly consistent read per second, for an item up to 4 KB in size.